 For many, if not most people with bipolar, life and keeping well includes taking medication.

 “The thing I most prioritise with keeping myself well is to be strict in taking my medication.
 Missing doses or tweaking them without professional help can be devastating.”

 Again, I’m going to buck the trend and say I don’t take medication routinely.
-I took lithium for a decade, and then wanted, once I knew myself and had done my research, to try tapering off.
+I took lithium for a decade and then wanted to try tapering off once I knew myself and had done my research.
 That was eight years ago, and I’ve managed it.
 I did it carefully, over two years, with support, whilst learning other techniques.

-“For 13 years, I took medication, but in the past six months, I've been trying to cope without it.
+“For 13 years, I took medication, but I've been trying to cope without it for the past six months.
 So I have to be super careful, and alas, super boring.
-I don't drink a lot, I have relatively early nights when I can.”
+I don't drink a lot.
+I have relatively early nights when I can.”

 What single piece of advice would you give a person just diagnosed?

 Based on all the insights shared, we’ve come up with the following list…but it’s not exhaustive.
 Speaking personally, I’d say, “Hold on.
 It gets better.
 Different.
 But better…”

 - Find out about bipolar.
 Use trusted web resources or library books.
 Learn about treatments.
 Research medications.
 Know your options.
 Talk to people.

 - I know it's tempting to hinge every experience and feeling you've ever had on the diagnosis, and to an extent, it's a very natural thing to do.
 However, you're still you.
 You still have your own feelings and thoughts, language, and perception of your own life.
 Try not to adopt an illness identity.
 You are you.
 Not bipolar.
 Get to know yourself.